 • Avoiding New Duplicative Legislation.
 AB 398 and its companion bill, AB 617 (E. Garcia; D-Coachella), sought to address a large swath of air quality concerns.
 AB 398 seeks to place a cap on emissions from entities constituting approximately 80% of specified emission sources in California and put a price on carbon.
 Where AB 398 addresses emissions that are more global in nature (GHGs), AB 617 created a community-based process to address air quality concerns that tend to be more local in nature.

 Despite these far-reaching laws, California continues to enact piecemeal bans and procurement requirements for utilities, agriculture, and energy producers.
 For example, a bill introduced in 2018 sought to curtail all natural gas electricity production in California, despite cleaner natural gas being used to reduce overall emissions and provide for energy stability (which is in short supply) when solar or wind are unavailable.
 AB 398 attempted to address some of this duplication, banning local air districts from adopting or implementing an emission reduction rule from a stationary source that also is subject to cap-and-trade.
-Duplicative legislation hinders economic expansion in this state and is a disincentive for businesses to support wide-ranging market-based approaches in the future.
+Duplicative legislation hinders economic expansion in this state and creates a disincentive for businesses to support wide-ranging market-based approaches in the future.

 • Air toxic and criteria air pollutants from stationary and mobile sources.

 • Low- and zero-carbon transportation alternatives.